ALex-Hwang/Notetaking/languages/Anglais/VocabBuilder.md

 *Requisition* was originally a noun but is now probably more common as a verb.
 So we either can speak of sending our office's purchasing department a requisition for computers, or of *requisitioning* more computers from the department.

+## PLE

+comes from a Latin word meaning "to fill".
+It can be seen in the word *plenty*, meaning basically "filled", and *complete*, meaning "thoroughly filled."

+### plenary

+1. Including all who have a right to attend.
+2. Complete in all ways.

+> For the convention's plenary session, five thousand members gathered to hear a star speaker.

+*Plenary* often shows up in writing referring to the "plenary power" held by a government.

+### complement

+1. Something that fills up or makes perfect; the amount needed to make something complete.
+2. A counterpart.

+> On the committee, the two young people provided an energetic complement to the older members.

+*Complement* can also mean "the full quantity, number, or amount"; thus, a ship's complement of officers and crew is the whole force necessary for full operation. *Complement* is also as a verb: a bright blue scarf *complements* a cream-colored outfit beautifully.

+### deplete

+To reduce in amount by using up.

+> Years of farming on the same small plot of land had left the soil depleted of minerals.

+The *de-* prefix often means "do the opposite of", so *deplete* means the opposite of "fill".
+But *deplete* often suggests something more serious.
+Desertions can deplete an army; layoffs can deplete an office staff.

+### replete

+Fully or abundantly filled or supplied.

+> The professor's autobiography was replete with scandalous anecdotes about campus life in the 1950s.

+*Replete* implies that something is filled almost to capacity.